BryanYehuda/WebsiteTastefoodPWA/README.md

 - JS Rookie Leader (from Web Programming Course)
 - JS Rookie 100 (from Web Programming Course)

+### License
+This Repository has **MIT License.**
+This license allows the user to make any changes to the program code.
+This license only requires the user to include the license and author's copyright in the redistributed code and there is no prohibition against using the trademark of the original author.
+In addition, the user also has no right to sue the manufacturer when there is damage to the software

 ## Bahasa
 ### Ini adalah Website Restoran Tastefood yang dibuat untuk mata kuliah Pemrograman Web ITS
 - Semua Pemrograman dilakukan di Brackets dan Visual Studio Code, code editor khusus Website yang memiliki fitur Live Preview